keboola/docker-demo/README.md

 ### Errors

 The script defined in `ENTRYPOINT` or `CMD` can provide an exit status.
 Everything >0 is considered an error and then all content of `STDOUT` will be logged in the error detail.
+Exit status = 1 will be considered as an user exception, all other as application exceptions.

 ## Data & configuration injection